 Immerse Yourself in Yaquina Head Lighthouse’s History

 Visiting Yaquina Head Lighthouse is like stepping back in time to the late 1800s.
-It’s easy to imagine yourself as the lighthouse keeper who climbed the dizzying 114 spiral steps every day to control the burning oil in the Fresnel lens.
+It’s easy to imagine yourself as the lighthouse keeper who climbed the dizzying 114 spiral steps every day.
+What it much have been like to control the burning oil in the Fresnel lens.
 As you stand 162 feet above the ocean in the lighthouse tower and gaze out over the beautiful Oregon coast, it’s easy to pretend life here was simplistic and peaceful.

 That wasn’t the case.

 Yaquina Head Lighthouse is on a tiny spit of land that juts into the ocean.
 It was often buffeted by strong winds and rains that wreaked havoc because of its location.
 Construction began in 1871 but due to the difficult weather, builders often lost supplies which slowed progress significantly.
 The lighthouse tower is double walled and constructed from 370,000 bricks in an effort to protect the lighthouse keepers from the elements.

 Yaquina Head Lighthouse was in constant battle with nature and her tricks.
 According to Lighthouse Friends, in 1880 a particular grim report for the Lighthouse Board was made: